sts10/splitter/readme.markdown

 }
 ```

-Basically we check if the character is present with a `contains`.
-If it is, we split on the given character into a vector, remove the first element, the join the vector.
+Basically we check if the character `ch` is present with a `contains`.
+If it is, we split on the given character `ch` into a vector (`word_vec`), `remove` the first element, then finally `join` the vector into a fresh new String.

-While this version works in that it passes the tests in `src/lib.rs`, it is inefficient, mostly because it performs unnecessary allocations and copying of strings.
+While this version works in that it passes the tests in `src/lib.rs`, it is inefficient, mostly because it performs unnecessary allocations and copies strings.
 We can do better!

 ## Other approaches

-Sergey Bugaev contributed not 1 but ultimately 4 other functions that perform this same task much more efficiently.
+[Sergey Bugaev](https://github.com/bugaevc) contributed not 1 but ultimately 4 other functions that perform this same task much more efficiently.
 They're all located in `src/lib.rs`.

 ## Measuring performance of various versions of the function